aniket03/SR_proj/Steps_for_AWS.md

+#Steps to setup RabbitMQ servers cluster using EC2

-Note:  Before running the python scripts mentioned here make sure you have paramiko 2.1.1 installed.
+###Note:  Before running the python scripts mentioned here make sure you have paramiko 2.1.1 installed.
 To install the same try:  sudo pip install paramiko --upgrade

 1. Create a new security key which shall be same for all the AWS instances.
 Let this be named "rabbitmqkey".
 Any description can be added.
 Also change permission of the key file eg : chmod 400 rabbitmqkey.pem